 6. Will My Nest Thermostat Function Without Wi-Fi?

-The good news is that a Nest Thermostat can still control temperatures even without Wi-Fi.
-However, without Wi-Fi a Nest doesn’t have the ability to use the smart functions that most people enjoy.
+In short, yes.
+Your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+However, being disconnected from Wi-FI means the Nest doesn’t have the smart thermostat functions that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?